OpenPecha/pecha-tool-for-sentence-segmentation/README.md

 ## Description

-Pecha tool web app to segment word with spaces
+Pecha tool web app to segment word with spaces, this app is build on following TechStack

+Remix Run for full stack
+postgres for database
+prisma as a ORM
+DaisyUI for UI design
+Language used are JS,Python

 ## Install